BayHatter/Ethereum-Token-Creation-Tool/README.md

-# Polygon Token Creation Tool
+# Ethereum Token Creation Tool

-A simple frontend tool to create tokens on the Polygon (Matic/Pol) network using a backend API.
+A simple frontend tool to create tokens on the Ethereum (ETH) network using a backend API.

 ## ✨ Features
 - Built with Next.js